Pull Ups vs Chin Ups: The Ultimate Comparison

 This grip variation allows for a greater range of motion and increased muscle activation in the upper back and lats.

-It also can help to improve grip strength and work on the back muscles.
+It also helps to improve grip strength and work on the back muscles.

 When performing Close grip pull-ups, the hands are placed closer than shoulder-width apart on the bar.